kenimo49/claude-code-tips/system-prompt/UPGRADING.md

 ### Step 5: Test the real installation

-Once patches work locally, apply to the actual Claude installation:
+Once patches work locally, apply to the actual Claude installation and **run the full verification checklist** (see bottom of this doc):

 ```bash
 # Apply patches to real cli.js (needs root)